Economics of Compassion Initiative Formed in Cincinnati

 Will Vancouver Be the Site of the Next Mini Placemaking Revolution?

 Urban designer Mark Lakeman helped spark a “mini revolution” in the creative reclamation of public space in his hometown, Portland, Ore.
-The placemaking pioneer was recently featured in a public talk in Vancouver, B.C. to kick-start a nine-month placemaking course designed to support community leaders in a process for creatively reimagining their urban spaces for active engagement and community building.
+On Feb.
+7, the placemaking pioneer will be featured in a public talk in Vancouver, B.C. to kick-start a nine-month placemaking course designed to support community leaders in a process for creatively reimagining their urban spaces for active engagement and community building.
 More

-A global forum on shifting from ego-system to eco-system economies was held in February at MIT in Cambridge, MA.
-The forum “showcased living examples and initiatives that generate profound change by shifting awareness from ego to eco,” according to the forum website.
-The intention of the platform was to connect change makers across systems, sectors, and cultures in order to co-create a society that generates sustainability and well-being for all.
-Free online streaming of the forum is available via this link.
+A global forum on shifting from ego-system to eco-system economies is sold out.
+To be held at MIT in Cambridge, MA, Feb.
+11-12, the forum will “showcase living examples and initiatives that generate profound change by shifting awareness from ego to eco,” according to the forum website.
+The intention of the platform is to connect change makers across systems, sectors, and cultures in order to co-create a society that generates sustainability and well-being for all.
+Free online streaming of the forum will be available via this link.

 Zappos Adopts Holocracy